vpenso/scripts/README.md

 * **vim-default-config** - helps to install Vundle including a couple of Bundles, and my personal Vim configuration.
 * **vim-cheat** - "What was this key again?"
 Vim cheat sheet.
+* **zsh-default-config** - helps to install Oh-My-Zsh and my default Zsh configuration.

 License
 =======